kubevirt/user-guide/usage/overcommit.md

 Implicit memory overcommit is disabled by default.
 This means that when memory request is not specified, it is set to match `spec.domain.memory.guest`.
-However, it can be enabled using `memory-overcommit` in the `kubevirt-config`.
-For example, by setting `memory-overcommit: "150"` we define that when memory request is not explicitly set, it will be implicitly set to achieve memory overcommit of 150%.
+However, it can be enabled using `spec.configuration.developerConfiguration.memoryOvercommit` in the `kubevirt` CR.
+For example, by setting `memoryOvercommit: "150"` we define that when memory request is not explicitly set, it will be implicitly set to achieve memory overcommit of 150%.
 For instance, when `spec.domain.memory.guest: 3072M`, memory request is set to 2048M, if omitted.
 Note that the actual memory request